gabidavila/gabriela.io/source/_posts/2015-04-27-strip-your-text-field.md

 ) DEFAULT CHARSET=utf8;
 ```

 Well, one of the first things we learn when programming is that reading from the hard disk is costly while reading from the memory is super fast.
-For every row stored in a table like the one above, the field `value` will not be stored in line like the `id` value.
+For every row stored in a table like the one above, the field `value` will not be stored inline like the `id` value.
 It will store a reference to a file containing the actual data, MySQL stores 4MB of data into a TEXT field.

 Having that in mind, every time you use a `LIKE` statement you are reading from your server disk, which is pretty slow (you can have a super server with high IOPS, but this is not the case for the majority).
 Unless you use the MyISAM engine and create a `FULLTEXT` index into the `value` field: